TTUNEPH2025/GN/docs/Counseling.md

  * Cyclophosphamide
 ### Cyclophosphamide specific
  * Female patients should use effective contraception while receiving cyclophosphamide.
- * Male patients with a partner who could become pregnant should use a condom during anf for at least 12wks after cyclophosphamide treatment
+ * Male patients with a partner who could become pregnant should use a condom during and for at least 12wks after cyclophosphamide treatment
  * Female patient's who wish to concieve, should discontinue cyclophosphamide 3-6 months prior to conception
  * May cause ovarian insuficiency, infertility, and longterm gonadal damage
  * Recommend patient referred to Fertility specilities for possible oocyte/sperm cryopreservation